ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num7_FNBEH/index.md

 abstract: The current pilot study was designed to examine the association between hippocampal γ-aminobutyric acid (GABA+) concentration and episodic memory in older individuals, as well as the impact of two major risk factors for Alzheimer's disease — female sex and Apolipoprotein ε4 (ApoE ε4) genotype — on this relationship.

 # Summary.
 An optional shortened abstract.
-summary: This is a paper describing another scientific research that is largely helped by JET.
+summary: This is a paper describing a scientific research that is largely helped by JET.

 tags: []